jsljr-jsljr/bios-611-project/README.md

 If you wish to replicate this exact analysis, please utilize the csvs located in the source_data folder of this repository.

 ## How do I build the docker image?
+Run the following commands to set up a docker image.
+Note for the second command, you should insert your own unique password and change the path in the command to the bios-611-project folder in your directory.
+Refer to Commands.md for more commands.

+Command to build docker image:

+``docker build . -t project01-env``

+Command to run docker image (RStudio):

+``docker run --rm -p 8787:8787 -e PASSWORD=<insert your own unique password> -v <insert path to bios-611-project folder>:/home/rstudio/work -t project01-env``

+Example:

+``docker run --rm -p 8787:8787 -e PASSWORD=hellofuture -v C:/Users/offic/MS/FALL2021/BIOS611/bios-611-project:/home/rstudio/work -t project01-env``

+## How do I conduct the analysis and construct the report?
+To create the bios-611-project-report pdf, run the following commands in your R terminal.

+make derived_data/hmdata.csv

+make figures/table_1.png

+make figures/figure_1.png

+make figures/figure_2.png

+make figures/figure_3.png

+make analysis/knn_table.png

+These commands will create the relevant datasets, figures, and analysis tables.

+## How do I construct the Rshiny app?

+Run the following command in your rstudio terminal to run the rshiny app.

+``PORT=8788 make shiny_app``

+Open a new tab in your browser to http:/localhost:8788 and the app will be available to interact with.